-Author: Penny Leach SLA LMD Past Chair 2017 and BIS Editorial Board Member
+Author: Penny Leach SLA LMD Past Chair 2017 and BIR Editorial Board Member

 I recently had the pleasure of attending the 14th Perfect Information Conference (PIC2017) in Bath, England.
 This annual event, hosted by the company Perfect Information (part of Mergermarket), brings together leaders and senior members of information services from within financial and professional service organisations with representatives of their content and service vendor partners.
 The high number of repeat attendees confirms the conference’s value.
 This year’s programme theme was ‘Man vs Machine: comrade or threat’.
 For me (spoiler alert!) the whole event reaffirmed the current and future value and potential of humans in an increasingly technological world.

 The conference programme includes keynote speakers, more practical workshops and hot topic think tanks (and of course some socialising!).
 What seemed to me initially a rather disparate set of topics actually transitioned from the big picture of artificial intelligence (AI) and its future to more practical implications of change for businesses today.
 Having worked myself for a short time at the (original) Turing Institute in the early days of AI, it was fascinating to hear where AI is today.